IgniteUI/help-topics/topics/02_Controls/igDataChart/04_Configuring/04_Hover Interactions/05_HoverInteractions_Final_Value_Layer.md

 ## <a id="example"></a> Example

-The code snippet below demonstrates how to configure a couple callout layers.
+The code snippet below demonstrates how to enable the final value layer.

 *In HTML:*